 Gucci has apologized and stopped selling a sweater that social media users said resembles blackface because of its design.

-In a Twitter post Wednesday, the Italian luxury brand said it "deeply apologizes for the offense caused by the wool balaclava jumper," according to CNN.
+In a Twitter post Wednesday, the Italian luxury brand said it "deeply apologizes for the offense caused by the wool balaclava jumper,"